itsmurugappan/istio-in-a-box/README.md

 cd istio-in-a-box
 ```

-check the source path in footloose.yaml
+check the source path in footloose.yaml.
+Make sure the path is Docker daemon accessible.

 #### 3. Start the container, ssh and install openshift and istio